awillats/clinc/sketches_and_notation/planning_big_picture/exemplars.md

 </details>

 ### transcription
-- **current state of neuro** more data, better analysis will be a primary driver of insight about the brain
+- **current state of neuro:** more data, better analysis will be a primary driver of insight about the brain
-- **gap** do not yet know whether this assumption is valid
+- **gap:** do not yet know whether this assumption is valid
-- **solution** test it in-silico, in a simple but non-insular example
+- **solution:** test it in-silico, in a known but non-insular[^noninsular] example
-- **result** indeed, current approaches are insufficient to uncover hierarchy of causes
+- **result:** indeed, current approaches are insufficient to uncover hierarchy of causes
-- **impact** argue for scientists using complex nonlinear systems with known ground truth as a rigorous validation
+- **impact:** argue for scientists using complex nonlinear systems with known ground truth as a rigorous validation
-- **methods**
+- **methods:**
   - lesioning a single transistor at a time
   - uses conditiional granger causality [^GCtheory]

+[^noninsular]: meaning a system which steps outside a perfect match of the assumptions used to develop the analysis techniques

 ---
 ## Systematic Perturbation of an Artificial Neural Network: A Step Towards Quantifying Causal Contributions in The Brain
 by Fakhar, Hilgetag - [link](https://www.biorxiv.org/content/10.1101/2021.11.04.467251v1)